 X2: X-MEN UNITED

-to 50%.
-It pulled in an estimated $32.1 million overseas bringing the total
+Varietyreports that the movie saw drops in the international markets ranging from 40%to 50%.
+It pulled in an estimated $32.1 million overseas bringing the totalthere to $122 million.

 HULK ANIMATED DVD

 ToonZone.nethas the details on the upcoming release of the animated "IncredibleHulk" show on DVD.
 The disc, from Buena Vista Home Entertainment, is one offour Hulk DVDs hitting the shelves before the big movie comes out in June.

 "The Incredible Hulk" animated show ran on Fox Kids during the mid1990s.
 Unlike the live-action TV show, this featured a raging, rampaging,jumping, smashing and talking Hulk that closely resembled the comic bookcharacter.
 Sadly it only lasted 21 episodes.